 Toilet Facts – 90 Surprising Facts About Toilets

 Toilet facts: Interesting facts about toilets.
-The word toilet may evoke the feeling of disgust in many; however they are one of the undeniable necessities of life.
-People don’t like to talk about toilets in general and it is not considered as a common topic to discuss, but without toilets life is unimaginable.
-They form the essential part of anyone’s life, so let’s discuss few toilets paper facts and toilet facts.
+The word “toilet” may evoke a feeling of disgust in many.
+However, they are one of the undeniable necessities of life.
+People don’t like to talk about toilets in general and it is not considered a common topic to discuss, but without toilets life is unimaginable.
+They form an essential part of anyone’s life, so let’s discuss a few toilet paper facts and toilet facts.

 20% of the people don’t wash their hands after going to toilet.
 And of those who do, only 30% use hand wash.

 Urinary flow is easier and stronger when a women squat to urinate.
 The bladder is emptied completely while squatting than any other sitting position.

 Men take more time in the toilet than women.